-When we lived in San Diego, Richard and I frequented Saffron, a popular Thai takeaway.
-One of my favorite items was their spicy-sweet pickled cucumbers, which inspired this recipe.
-Use thin-skinned Japanese, Persian English or pickling cucumbers, and slice them as thinly as possible.
-If you have a mandolin, this a good time to use it; otherwise, just use a sharp chef’s knife.
-Serve these cucumbers as a refreshing summer side dish, or use them as a condiment in sandwiches and tacos.
+These pickled cucumbers are inspired by the spicy-sweet pickles served at Saffron, a popular Thai takeaway in San Diego.
+Use thin-skinned Japanese, Persian, English or pickling cucumbers, and slice them as thinly as possible.
+If you have a mandolin or Japanese slicer, this a good time to use it; otherwise, just use a razor-sharp chef’s knife.
+Serve these pickled cucumbers as a refreshing summer side dish, or use them as a condiment in sandwiches and tacos.
 They’d be delicious on a sandwich or tortilla with Grass-Fed Beef Bulgogi and Fiery-Sweet Peach Salsa.

 2 cups rice wine vinegar